 The gist of what Unworthiness shared with me is, I need to stop being afraid of what others think.
 When asked about how to go about this, she told me it was simple, that I just need to be myself at all times.
 Indeed this sounded enticing but what immediately came to mind were those awkward and incoherent moments, where, when I am talking to someone, and trying to explain my vivid experience, it feels as if I am sharing my views through the lens of a dragonfly's eye.

-Because I experience everything on a multifaceted level, and find it hard to articulate the layers of information I receive in one conglomeration to others, I feel unworthy --an outlier, unable to express myself adequately to be part of the group.
+Because I experience everything on a multifaceted level, and find it hard to articulate the layers of information I receive in one conglomeration to others, I feel unworthy - an outlier - unable to express myself adequately to be part of the group.
 I've learned it's best to filter.
-Best, because otherwise I might be labeled too intense, or irrational, or portray one of the less acceptable emotions, anger, sadness, fear...
+Best, because otherwise I might be labeled too intense, or irrational, or portray one of the less acceptable emotions: anger, sadness, fear...

 To my credit, I have tried to be honest with those closest to me.
 And luckily, I've located some amazing people along the way who seem to understand, relate even.
-And yet, some of the people I have felt closest to have been harsh with my authenticity.
+And yet, some of the people I have been close to have been harsh with my authenticity.
 It may be my feeling of unworthiness stems from sharing my most weighty truths with someone I trusted, and valued deeply, only to have them use this against me in some way later.

 It's not that I want to blame others, maybe my perceptions are off, but I have learned I have to trust myself first; without self trust, we can trust no one, really.

-Maybe then, I will incorporate into my journey both what she has taught me, and what I know in my heart to be true: sometimes life is discordant, sometimes when we try to tidy it up it only gets more unruly, but if we have a friend in our self, we will always have a partner to muddle through with---and this makes it all worth it.
+Maybe then, I will incorporate into my life both what she has taught me, and what I know in my heart to be true: sometimes life is discordant, sometimes when we try to tidy it up it only gets more unruly, but if we have a friend in our self, we will always have a partner to muddle through with---and this makes it all worth it.